-11. The POD publisher charges extra for interior photos, graphs, charts, etc.
+10. The POD publisher charges extra for more than 10 interior photos, graphs, charts, etc. in the print edition

 Let’s face it.
 If making a book returnable resulted in impressive sales, all the POD publishers would be offering the service for free!
 It’s just another way to separate you from your money.

 The low-end packages draw you in with a false sense of low-price security….but usually don’t provide everything you need to be a successful author (like an ISBN and distribution via Ingram, the largest book distributor!).
 They then upsell you on the more expensive packages and, before you know it, you’ve spent far more than you ever thought you would to get your book on the market.
 BookLocker provides ISBNs to all authors, including those signing up for the $78 DIY program.

 7. They claim rights to your production files, and may even charge you hundreds to thousands to get copies!

 Can you imagine paying a cover designer to design your book cover, but then not being able to use your book cover in any way you please, like to print posters?
 Can you also imagine paying a freelance editor to edit your book, but not being able to use your edited manuscript in anyway you choose?
 Pretty silly, huh?
 And, can you imagine paying a professional designer to format your book’s interior, but not being able to use that formatted file where ever and how ever you want?